© Crown copyright 2019

 8. New schools and schools that close

-Where a school receives pupils from schools that close or as a result of school merger, the LA should allocate the same grant that it would have allocated to the schools that closed or merged for the remainder of the financial year.
+Where a school receives pupils from schools that close or as a result of school merger, the local authority should allocate the same grant that it would have allocated to the schools that closed or merged for the remainder of the financial year.
 Local authorities should agree the amount a new school receives from schools that close.

 9. Non-mainstream schools